Iruma, Saitama: Government

 Iruma has a mayor-council form of government with a directly elected mayor and a unicameral city council of 22 members.
 Iruma contributes two members to the Saitama Prefectural Assembly.
 In terms of national politics, the city is part of Saitama 9th district of the lower house of the Diet of Japan.

 Economy

 Iruma has a mixed economy with numerous industrial parks for light manufacturing and also serves as a regional commercial center.
 Due to its location, it is also a bedroom community for people commuting to the Tokyo metropolis for work.
-In terms of agriculture, Iruma and neighboring Sayama are famous for the green tea they produce.
+In agriculture, Iruma and neighboring Sayama are famous for the green tea they produce.